BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 ### EDITING EXISTING TEAMS

 1. From the Pokémon Showdown home page, click on "Teambuilder" in the top menu.
-2. Click on the team you want to edit from the list of saved teams.
+2. Click on the team you want to edit from the list of saved teams (See Figure 28).

 <!-- Figure 28 -->
 <p align="center">